CSV & JSON Transform Pipelines

 2.4 Building the Core CSV-to-JSON Converter

-Implement a state-machine parser that handles quoted fields, escaped delimiters, and multi-line values.
-The implementation details for a production-ready, RFC-4180 compliant converter are covered in Implementing a Web Worker-Based CSV to JSON Converter.
+A state-machine parser handles quoted fields, escaped delimiters, and multi-line values.
+The following produces RFC-4180 compliant output for common CSV formats.

 function parseLine(line, headers) {